Full name Darren Ian Stevens

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Darren Stevens' acquittal in February 2014 on a charge of failing to report a corrupt approach while playing in the Bangladesh Premier League allowed him to put to bed an anxious winter and, once an anti-corruption video for the PCA was delivered, focus on continuing to be the a mainstay of the Kent side.
-Combative with bat and ball, and a prodigious trainer, he won a further one-year contract with Kent for 2017, his 40th birthday now past, as he reasserted himself as one of the respected old salts of the county circuit - in part a wily old head, in part an untameable showstopper.
+Combative with bat and ball, and a prodigious trainer, Stevens existed on one-year contracts once his 40th birthday arrived, but reasserted himself as one of the respected old salts of the county circuit - in part a wily old head, in part an untameable showstopper.

 Stevens made his debut for Leicestershire in 1997 at the age of 21, but it was not until 1999 that he played his fourth Championship match, and he marked the occasion by scoring 130 against Sussex at Arundel where his innings received the seal of approval of the watching Lord Cowdrey.
 Even so, his appearances remained spasmodic until middle-order batsmen like Aftab Habib and Ben Smith left the county.
 He took his chance, impressing many good judges with his clean striking of the ball - earning himself a place in the National Academy squad to go to Australia in 2002-03 and also making the final 30 for that winter's World Cup.
 After two relatively lean seasons, he left Leicestershire to join Kent at the end of 2004, and was an instant hit scoring an impressive 1277 runs in his first season at Canterbury.